Nailing the Security Audit with RRCU

 5. Set whether approvals and denials require the reviewer to enter a justification for their choice.

-Step 4: Add followup on execution
+Step 4: Add post-execution actions

-For revocation tasks only.
+For review tasks only.

 1. In the Post execution actions section of the page, set whether ConductorOne should automatically revoke access if the access review is denied.